aalejandromr/systemTelusVoting/readme.md

 4- The data base scripts are called system_voting_schema.sql and system_voting_data.sql and are located in the root system

-5- The visitor count file will create after your sign in, and you can see it in /public/visitors.txt
+5- The visitor count file will be created after your sign in, and you can see it in /public/visitors.txt